anulin/PiThetic/README.md

         --accurate - improves accuracy for window statistics (only) D' and Pi but increases computation time for samtools mpileup input you may call samtools mpileup --h

-The chosen statistics are printed in standard output with respect to corresponding samtools mpipleup lines
+The chosen statistics are printed in standard output with respect to corresponding samtools mpileup lines

 Requirements: